nefarius/ViGEm.github.io/DS4 Mode extended guide.md

-# DS4 MODE SETTTINGS GUIDE
+# DS4 MODE EXTENDED GUIDE

 !!! important "TL;DR: 1"
     DsHidMini v1.0.6 has a bug that causes buttons and triggers to mix, making it impossible to correctly use the controller.
 This should be fixed in the next release, so keep an eye [here](https://github.com/ViGEm/DsHidMini/releases) to remain updated.